We had just 21 days for our entire trip through Malaysia and Borneo, including the long-haul flights at the start and end of the journey.

 The prices are mid range and five or more seafood restaurants operate here.
 You can first checkout the many aquariums that stock a vast variety of sea creatures.

-Live free culture shows are performed at the centre stage every Tuesday, Thursday and Saturday from 7:30 to 8:30 pm.
-Business hours are from 4pm to 2am.
+Live free culture shows are performed at the center stage every Tuesday, Thursday and Saturday from 7:30 to 8:30 pm.
+Business hours are from 4 pm to 2 am.

 As always, we loaded up on fresh fruit for the evening, and for our trip the following morning.

-Breakfast at the Oceania Hotel was a very good buffet, offering a variety of food styles: both Western and Asian.
-We then prepared to head off again by foot back to the central bus stop for the next leg of our journey.
+Breakfast at the Oceania hotel was a very good buffet, offering a variety of food styles, both Western and Asian.
+We then prepared to head off again by foot back to the central bus stop for the next leg of our journey to Kuala Penyu.